-For Unincorporated Los Angeles County area projects sponsored by non-profit developers, the LACDA will provide a letter upon written request to waive fees at the Los Angeles County Departments of Regional Planning (DRP) and Public Works (DPW), consistent with Los Angeles County Code.
+For Unincorporated Los Angeles County area projects sponsored by non-profit developers receiving funding through this NOFA, the LACDA will provide a letter upon written request to waive fees at the Los Angeles County Departments of Regional Planning (DRP) and Public Works (DPW), consistent with Los Angeles County Code.
 The DRP letter will provide a waiver of entitlement fees and case expediting.
 The DPW letter will provide a waiver of Building and Safety fees and expedited review of construction documents.
-Fees previously paid by applicants will not be reimbursed.
+Fees previously paid by Applicants will not be reimbursed.
 Please note that fee waivers will trigger California prevailing wage requirements.